 On board the passenger train, which traveled from Athens to Thessaloniki with 350 people on board, there were many University students returning home after the celebrations of Carnival weekend in Greece.

 the premium four carriages of the passenger train derailed in the accident and the first two were "almost completely destroyed" by the flames.
-On board the trains there were also employees,it of the Greek railways, including the two drivers of each train.
+On board the trains there were also employees of the Greek railways, including the two drivers of each train.

 Possible human error